cca/equella_scripts/collection-export/readme.md

 node test-collection-samples.js data/mudflats.json 10
 ```

 The `test-collection-samples.js` script tests random samples of XML metadata from exported EQUELLA JSON files against the strict-mods library to verify conversions work correctly.
-You can also download item XML to run the strict MODS conversion on your own.
+We can also download item XML to run the strict MODS conversion on our own.

 ### Converting & Validating MODS Files